May 25th, 2018

 Cookies and HTML5 local storage are ways to keep information about your use of Internet services on your own mobile device or computer.

 Flipboard also uses web beacons in advertisements to allow Flipboard and its advertising partners to see how users view and engage with advertisements.
-Depending on your advertising preferences set in your operating system, Flipboard may share your Advertising ID with advertising partners in an anonymous fashion that is not tied to your name or email address.
+Depending on your advertising preferences set in your operating system, Flipboard may share your Advertising ID with advertising partners in a de-identified fashion that is not tied to your name or email address.

 Some browsers make it possible for you to signal that you don’t want your Internet browsing activity to be tracked.
 The Internet community hasn’t reached a consensus on how to best honor these signals, so we don’t respond to Do-Not-Track requests at this time.

+We store your personal data as long as your account exists or as necessary to provide our services to you.
+This includes data you or others provide to us and data generated from your use of our services.
 If you’d like to delete your account, you can do so in the Flipboard application under Settings (gear icon) in the Edit Profile detailed menu.
-If we delete your account, your user profile will no longer be visible on our service, though we may still keep some log information in non-personally identifiable form and any other information you have made publicly available through Flipboard (comments to content, for example).
+If you delete your account, your user profile will no longer be visible on our service, though we may still keep some log information in non-personally identifiable form.